kang-cao-corgi/coj/notes.md

 [Eze47:12](https://www.blueletterbible.org/niv/eze/47/12/s_849012)
   > Fruit trees of all kinds will grow on both banks of the river.
 Their leaves will not wither, nor will their fruit fail.
 Every month they will bear fruit, because the water from the sanctuary flows to them.
 Their fruit will serve for food and their leaves for healing.

-1. challenging god because of food
+1. challenging God because of food
     - [Ge3:1-4](https://www.blueletterbible.org/niv/gen/3/1/s_3001)

-1. hardship in life because of the coruption of faith
+1. hardship in life because of the corruption of faith.
+"The life after sin is not guaranteed, not like more input &rarr; more output."
     - [Ge3:15-21](https://www.blueletterbible.org/niv/gen/3/15/s_3015)

 1. the invisible flaming sword <br>
     - representing an angel
     - [Ge3:22-24](https://www.blueletterbible.org/niv/gen/3/22/s_3022)
     - [Dt28:30-34](https://www.blueletterbible.org/niv/deu/28/30/s_181030)

     there is no earthly paradise, human can create society that is promised to be like paradise.
 In fact, there is no paradise on Earth any more.